ApyGuard/apyguard_openapi_analysis/README.md

 ### Option 1: Using the GitHub Action (Recommended)

+The action is now fully tested and works reliably with all repository types.
 Add this workflow to your repository (`.github/workflows/openapi-analysis.yml`):

 ```yaml
 name: OpenAPI Analysis